Vyral/sam-levy/_posts/2022-10-31-down-payments-for-2-types-of-loans.md

 With a VA loan, you can put as little as 0% down\!
 However, you have to be a military veteran to be eligible.&nbsp;

 **If you think you’re a candidate for one of these options, reach out to a lender or me\!** I would love to answer any questions you may have.
-Call or email anytime.
+Please call or email anytime\!